HomeArticlesBest OfBest Electrical & Physics Converters

 What to Look For

-A good electrical or physics unit converter should cover the full range of units actually used in the field, not just the SI base unit and one metric prefix.
-It should handle CGS units (Gauss, poise, erg) alongside SI, since a surprising amount of legacy documentation still uses them.
-It should use exact standards-based conversion factors rather than rounded approximations, and it should be fast enough to use mid-calculation without breaking your flow — no sign-up, no ads blocking the input field, no page reload between conversions.
+A good electrical or physics unit converter covers the full range of units actually used in the field, not just the SI base unit and one metric prefix.
+It should handle CGS units like Gauss, poise, and erg alongside SI, since a surprising amount of legacy documentation still uses them.
+Exact standards-based conversion factors matter more than rounded approximations here, since the whole point is avoiding the kind of small error that compounds through a longer calculation.
+And the tool itself should be fast enough to use mid-calculation without breaking your flow, with no sign-up and no page reload between conversions.

 Our Picks